 This might be the most obvious one.
 A translator translates written pieces of work.
 Whether it’s a website, a book, a newspaper article – companies often need someone to make their texts available in both languages.
 In Canada, any jobs for the government are a great example of this!
 You may think that with all the automated translation systems online, this job would be obsolete by now.
 Ask any French teacher and you’ll find out that those online translations are often very, very inaccurate.
 Even we at Camp Tournesol use a translator for some of our documents!

 Similar to a translator, the job of an interpreter involves translating oral French speech.
 Imagine a speech being given in French at the UN headquarters: there needs to be interpreters galore making sure that every other diplomat and ambassador is understanding the speech in their native language.
 If your child speaks more than English and French, this gives them even more of a competitive edge.
 Jobs of this sort are commonly found in governments, NGOs, and organizations such as the UN.
 In fact, French is one of the 6 official languages of the UN.

 If your child loves reading and writing fiction and non-fiction, this job could be a perfect fit for them down the line.
 Imagine being able to read a fantastical story and getting paid to edit it.
 This is what publishing editors.
 Here in Canada, there is an enormous amount of books and other pieces of writing that are either written in or translated to French and are in need of editing before they can be published, Think of all the books sold in Canada that are written by Quebecois or Acadian writers or that need to be translated from English to be sold in those regions.
-These are all opportunities to put forth French reading and writing skills and a love of literature.
+These are all opportunities to put forth French reading and writing skills as well as a love of literature.